 Crowns can be made from porcelain, porcelain fused to metal, or a full gold crown.
 To maintain a natural look and feel a porcelain finished crown is best, as it can be matched to the shade of your other teeth.
 This will allow it to blend in and appear just like one of your natural teeth.

 On the first visit the tooth will be shaped so that the crown can be placed over it.
 Any cracked, missing, or decayed tooth structure will be removed along with any existing restorations.
 Once the tooth has been reshaped, a mold will be taken of that tooth and the surrounding teeth.
 This mold will be sent to a dental lab so that your new crown can be made so that it fits in the spot created for it and looks the same relative to the surrounding teeth.
-Before leaving, your dentist will fit you with a temporary crown until your permanent crown is ready.
+Before leaving, Dr. Philipp will fit you with a temporary crown until your permanent crown is ready in approximately two weeks.

-The crown takes about 2-3 weeks to be returned to your dentist.
 At this time you will have another appointment to place and fit the permanent crown.
 The tooth will be placed using a cement to ensure the tooth sets in place.
 Crowns are durable and will usually last about 10-15 years.
 You should care for it as you would any of your other teeth with regular brushing and flossing.
-Call us today if you would like to learn more about how crowns can help restore your smile.”